Publix announces major self-checkout update but customers are left divided over the move - NewsBreak

 Publix announces major self-checkout update but customers are left divided over the move

-PUBLIX has introduced self-checkout at almost half of its stores - and the grocery chain says more are coming.
+PUBLIX has introduced self-checkout to almost half its stores - and it says more are coming.

 Willis said that more than 600 stores of the Lakeland-based chain already have self-checkouts.